haran2001/physical_design_openlane/README.md

 ## Introduction
-RTL to GDSII flow for a picorv32 which is RISCV based core.
-The objecive will be to use he RTL code and implement the following steps to obtain the GDS file.
+This project is a product of the 5 day workshop conducted by VLSI Sstem Design on Advanced Physical Design.
+The focus is to complete the RTL to GDSII flow for PicoRV32 which is RISCV based core.
+The following steps will be carrried out:
 + Synthesis
 + Floorplan
 + Placement